Terminating PSPP membership

 This table describes how PSPP membership is terminated when a member ends their employment.

-|2||The employer submits a retirement/termination transaction through OPB's employer portal
+|2||The employer submits a retirement/termination transaction through OPB's Employer Portal(opens in a new tab)

 Note: You will need to provide additional information if the member's employment was involuntarily terminated